MCP Server

 Browse scheduled report delivery configurations.
 If a user says "schedule", "automated report", or "email delivery", they mean automation.
 Use action to choose the operation:

-• list — automation schedules for a report
+• list — automation schedules for a specific report (requires report_id)

 • show — full automation details: schedule, timezone, compare type, PDF settings